MITgcm/MITgcm/doc/examples/examples.rst

 - This line sets parameter :varlink:`dumpFreq`, frequency of writing model state snapshot diagnostics (of relevance in this setup: variables :math:`u`, :math:`v`, and :math:`\eta`).
-  Here, we opt for a snapshot of model state every 24,000,000 seconds (=0.76 years), or after every 20000 time steps of integration.
+  Here, we opt for a snapshot of model state every 15,552,000 seconds (=0.5 years), or after every 12960 time steps of integration.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data
        :start-at: dumpFreq
        :end-at: dumpFreq
        :lineno-match:

-- This line is set to dump monitor output (see ref to pkg monitor) every 1200 seconds (i.e., every time step) to standard output.
+- These lines are set to dump monitor output (see :numref:`pkg_monitor`) every 1200 seconds (i.e., every time step) to standard output.
   While this is monitor frequency is needed for MITgcm automated testing, this is much too much output for our tutorial run.
-Comment out this line, and monitor output will default to the same frequency as :varlink:`dumpFreq`.
+Comment out this line and uncomment the line where :varlink:`monitorFreq` is set to 864,000 seconds, i.e., output every 10 days.
+  Parameter :varlink:`monitorSelect` is set to 2 here to reduce output of non-applicable quantities for this simple example.

   .. literalinclude:: ../../verification/tutorial_barotropic_gyre/input/data
        :start-at: monitorFreq
-       :end-at: monitorFreq
+       :end-at: monitorSelect
        :lineno-match: